tytydraco/yessleep/out/The_Stares_of_my_Neighbors.md

 I must have left the lights on when I went down there earlier.
 Eerily enough, I couldn't remember when or why I came back up without the spare kitchen chair.
 It was the whole reason I went down there in the first place.
 I knew I had company coming over later tonight and I wanted to be prepared.

-I got about ten steps from the bottom when I stopped, holding my breath as nerve tingling sounds reached my ears..
+I got about ten steps from the bottom when I stopped, holding my breath as nerve tingling sounds reached my ears.

 It sounded like someone was down there.
 A man was whispering to himself, occasionally releasing a low and menacing laugh.
 He was talking to himself, and I could hear what sounded like a blade slicing into fresh meat.
 He would slice then laugh, slice then cry out...